Salem Radio Network News Wednesday, November 12, 2025

 Audio By Carbonatix

-(Reuters) -Carlyle Group released a set of U.S. economic data on Tuesday, including a sharply lower estimate for September jobs growth, underscoring efforts by private firms to provide insights as the government shutdown stalls official statistics.
+NEW YORK (Reuters) -Carlyle Group released its own measure of U.S. economic data on Tuesday, including a sharply lower estimate for September jobs growth despite rising economic output, to a market left wanting official releases because of the government shutdown.

-The global investment firm estimated that U.S. employers added just 17,000 jobs last month, far below the 54,000 expected in the nonfarm payrolls report, which was scheduled to be released last week but was delayed.
+The global investment firm estimated that U.S. employers added just 17,000 jobs last month, far below the 54,000 expected in the nonfarm payrolls report, which had been scheduled for release last week.

-The firm’s internal indicators also showed GDP growth running at a 2.7% annualized pace in September, a 3.8% drop in energy prices and a 3.3% increase in prices for services, excluding shelter.
+The firm’s internal indicators showed GDP growth running at a 2.7% annualized pace in September, a 3.8% drop in energy prices, and a 3.3% increase in prices for services, excluding shelter.

 With official statistics delayed, investors are increasingly turning to alternative sources for real-time insights, and data-rich firms are positioning themselves as stopgap providers of economic intelligence.

-(Reporting by Niket Nishant in Bengaluru; Editing by Shilpi Majumdar)
+(Reporting by Niket Nishant in Bengaluru; Editing by Shilpi Majumdar and Rod Nickel)

 Previous